 Extenuating circumstances are defined as verifiable cases of accident, illness or other circumstances beyond the student’s control.
 Appeals must be supported by verifiable documentation of circumstances.

-RETURNING STUDENT: a student who has been previously enrolled, but not enrolled for either of the previous two primary semesters.
+RETURNING STUDENT: a student who has been previously enrolled at any of the colleges in the district , but has not been enrolled for either of the previous two primary semesters.

 Returning students who have not attended in at least one year, who have completed fewer than 90 units, are in good academic standing in the Ventura County Community College District, and have completed orientation assessment and an educational plan will have registration priority over returning students who do not meet these criteria.